- Level: ⭐ Temporal beginner

 Before starting, make sure you have looked over the tutorial prerequisites.

-Make sure you use the same repository name in your own Github account so that you don't have to make changes to the Go module name when you clone it.
-Once you have it, open your terminal in the project's root directory.
-You are ready to go.
+If you convert the template to a new repo, make sure you use the same repository name in your own Github account so that you don't have to make changes to the Go module name when you clone it.
+Once you have it, open your terminal in the project's root directory and you are ready to go.

 Deposit() functions, representing a transfer of money from one account to another.
-Temporal calls such functions Activity functions.
+Temporal calls these particular functions Activity functions.

 To run the application you will do the following: